Traditions

 War on the Shore

 Washington College is serious about lacrosse, and is usually a serious contender for the national title.
-No game draws more fans than this one, pitting the Shoremen against their Eastern Shore rival and nemesis, Salisbury University.
+Still, no game draws more fans than this one, pitting the Shoremen against their Eastern Shore rival and nemesis, Salisbury University.